 15) Salt Spring Art Studio & Gallery Tour

 Experience Salt Spring Island’s thriving arts community by touring the plethora of art studios and galleries.
 The Salt Spring Studio Tour is a self-guided tour which takes you to a variety of studios including glass, pottery and interior design studios.
-The town of Ganges to home to many art galleries and most are all within walking distance of each other.
+The town of Ganges is home to many art galleries and most are all within walking distance of each other.

 16) Go wine tasting at one of the many vineyards

 Salt Spring Island may be famous for its apples that grow on the island but it’s also known for its vineyards.
 There are many wineries on the Island that you can visit for a wine tasting tour.
-Some of the most popular include Garry Oaks Estate Winery, Salt Spring Vineyards & Tasting Room and Kutatás Wines.
+Some of the most popular include Garry Oaks Estate Winery, Salt Spring Vineyards & Tasting Room, and Kutatás Wines.

 17) Go canoeing or kayaking on the lake

 The Gulf Islands experience a moderate climate year-round which means spending time on the lake.
 There are 5 main lakes on Salt Spring Island including St Mary Lake, Stowell Lake, Blackburn Lake, Cusheon Lake and Weston Lake.

 In the summer months (June to September) the lakes are perfect for taking a dip but when the cooler months come you can still get out on the lake by canoe or kayak.